klaytonkowalski/klaytonkowalski/README.md

 Welcome to my GitHub profile!
 This is where I share some of my personal programming projects.
 Most of them are related to game development.

-Documentation is very important to me.
-If a codebase is difficult to navigate or understand, then it becomes increasingly close to a black-box system, which hinders many of the benefits of open-source software.
-My repositories are documented at least enough to explain why they exist and what problem they solve.
-Some of my repositories are more thoroughly documented, such that a skilled developer on the topic can understand and potentially contribute to the codebase.

 Respositories are organized by the following prefixes:

 | Prefix | Description | More |